|

 The class Web page is http://www.cs.uml.edu/~wang/cs502.
 Note that this page is a ``living document'' and extra information is expected to be added during the semester.
 For up-to-date contents please refer to this Web page.

-This course has two objectives: (1) Give students a solid understanding of various basic computation models and fundamental concepts of computation.
-(2) Give each student a deeper sense of how to reason formally about computing, how to prove theorems about computation, and how to solve problems using rigorous mathematical methods.
+This course has two goals.
+The first goal is to give students a solid understanding of various basic computation models and fundamental concepts of computation.
+The second goal is to give each student a deeper sense of how to reason formally about computing, how to prove theorems about computation, and how to solve problems using rigorous mathematical methods.

 Person |